 Latin America may not have the greatest reputation when it comes to safety, but a lot of the fear comes from myths and stereotypes.
 Of course, there are dangerous areas in every country – but if you visit the right places, keep your wits about you, and behave respectfully, you can travel Latin America confidently and without fear.
 It’s simply a matter of knowing where to go, and where not to go.
 Travellers love going to Latin America for its vibrant culture, fascinating history, natural wonders and delicious food.
 In no particular order, here are the top ten safest places to visit in Latin America (updated 2019).

-Fun fact: All of these countries rank above the USA, Greece, and China in terms of their 2018 global peace index.
+Fun fact: All of these countries and regions rank above the USA, Greece, and China in terms of their 2018 global peace index.
 Skip to your favourite by clicking the list below:

 1. Galapagos Islands, Ecuador

 For the most part, the Galapagos islands are extremely isolated and unpopulated.
 Located 1,000 kilometres off the coast of Ecuador, the islands are a hot spot for travellers with a love of nature thanks to its untouched beauty and wildlife.
 Because getting to the islands requires a flight from the mainland, the population is very small and there is virtually no crime or corruption.

 On top of that, Ecuador as ranks within the top 100 safest countries in the world, and is one of the safest within Latin America.